jquery/learn.jquery.com/page/code-organization/deferreds.md

 	promise1,
 	promise2
 ).then(function() {

-	/* once both animations have completed
+	// Once both animations have completed
-	we can then run our additional logic  */
+	// we can then run our additional logic

 });
 ```